-As described in Note 5 to the financial statements, the carrying amount of the Company's E&E Assets was \$6,643,945 as at December 31, 2022.
+As described in Note 5 to the consolidated financial statements, the Company has recorded \$6,553,445 impairment loss relating to its E&E Assets during the year ended December 31, 2023 due to uncertainty surrounding the Company's ability to financing further exploration work.
 As more fully described in Note 3 to the financial statements, management assesses E&E Assets for indicators of impairment at each reporting period.